MorganJBradford/portfolio/README.md

 ## Setup/Installation Requirements

-* _View this content via a website hosted on GitHub by folliwng this [link](https://morganjbradford.github.io/portfolio/)_
+* _View this content via a website hosted on GitHub by following this [link](https://morganjbradford.github.io/portfolio/)_

-**Altenatively**
+**Alternatively**

 1. Clone this repository form GitHub
 2. Navigate to the top directory, portfolio
 3. Use your favorite browser to open [index.html](index.html)

 _Details_: using terminal, navigate to the directory you would like to download this directory to.
 For this example we will be navigating to desktop.
-For any commands, type what is inbetween the 'single' quotation marks.
+For any commands, type what is in between the 'single' quotation marks.
 To navigate to desktop, type 'cd ~/desktop'.
 To confirm your location enter 'pwd'.
-You should recieve a message similar to "/c/Users/vampi/desktop" in this instance my location translates to "/hard drive c/Users folder/user/desktop".
-The last entry "desktop" is my current diretory, and just happens to be inside of the other directories previously listed.
+You should receive a message similar to "/c/Users/vampi/desktop" in this instance my location translates to "/hard drive c/Users folder/user/desktop".
+The last entry "desktop" is my current directory, and just happens to be inside of the other directories previously listed.

-**Note: If you have a diretory named portfolio located here _before_ using this next command, you may run into issues.
+**Note: If you have a directory named portfolio located here _before_ using this next command, you may run into issues.
 To see a list of directories in your current location enter 'ls' in the terminal.**

 Next, enter the following command 'git clone https://github.com/MorganJBradford/portfolio.git'.